wangjinlong9788/Simulation-of-Phase-Transition-Using-CUDA/README.md

-# cuda
+# CUDA
 cuda codes

-compile a cuda file
+compile a cuda file:

 nvcc -o a.out example.cu

 ./a.out

 in cmd, a.out